-Incidentally, it is the responsibility of the chief fire warden to make sure.
+Incidentally, it is the responsibility of the chief fire warden (training online) to make sure.
 Fire wardens and occupants of the building are informed.
 Thus, have relevant information of the fire alarm system, the emergency warning system, and all emergency procedures.

 Chief wardens planning for emergencies

 Similarly, all occupants of a building must have a current list of fire wardens, their locations, and contact details.
 It is the responsibility of the chief warden to make sure this information is compiled and distributed as per Australian Standard 3745-2010.

 With the assistance from Health and Safety Reps in the workplace.
 The chief is responsible for installing evacuation plans for each floor or zone.
 It is important that this information is displayed prominently in a place where everyone can easily see the information.

 Training for emergencies

 In addition, a further role of the chief fire warden.
 To get back to the point, is to organize and deliver training to wardens that are newly appointed.
 This training should cover all duties of the fire warden so that they can fulfil both proactive and reactive duties as required.

 The training should include an explanation of administrative duties associated with the role.
 Along with, practical actions that fire wardens need to take in the event of an emergency arising.

 In emergency situations, a chief has additional duties.
 From the time an emergency alarm goes off, they must respond to the situation immediately.
 Accordingly, they must then determine the nature of the emergency.
 And declare the emergency to the rest of the building where ever possible.

 Good communication is the key

 The chief fire warden will ensure that the correct emergency services have been notified.
 And also notify the other fire wardens of the situation.
 It is the responsibility of the chief fire warden to determine.
 Which emergency procedures to implement and to assume control of the occupants of the building.
 This may involve initiating evacuation procedures.